Guide to registering audio files online

 When you look at the contents of a CD via your computer, you will see files such as ‘Track01.cda’ etc. These files do not contain the audio tracks.
 If you attempt to copy a .cda file from the CD to your hard disk the file will contain no audio data.
 Similarly, if you attempted to upload a .cda file, the file you sent will contain no audio data.

-It is quite common for people to try to upload directly from a CD, but because these files contain no audio data, our online registration systems will warn you if you try to upload these types of files.
-In order to upload your audio files, you will need some software that converts the .cda files on the CD to audio files on your hard drive, and use these files when you register on-line.
+It is quite common for people to try to upload directly from a CD, but, because these files contain no audio data, our online registration systems will warn you if you try to upload these types of files.
+In order to upload your audio files you will need some software that converts the data on the CD to audio files on your hard drive, and use these files when you register on-line.

 Converting CDs and audio files to MP3s

-If you use the online registration facility to upload your songs, we strongly recommend that you to convert the tracks to an MP3 format, as this will greatly reduce the time you spend uploading and reduce costs.
+If you use the online registration facility to upload your songs, we strongly recommend that you to convert the tracks to MP3 files, as this will greatly reduce the time you spend uploading and reduce costs.
 For this you should use an audio conversion ‘ripping’ program.

 Upload times for MP3 files